Run Syncthing as a Windows Service with AlwaysUp

 5. On the General tab:

 • In the Application field, enter the full path to the Syncthing executable, syncthing.exe.
-Since we placed Syncthing in C:\Syncthing, this is C:\Syncthing\syncthing.exe.
-Your path may be different.
+This is "C:\Syncthing\syncthing.exe" on our machine but your path may be different.

-• In the Name field, enter the name that you will call the application in AlwaysUp.
+• Finally, in the Name field, enter the name that you will call the application in AlwaysUp.
 We have used Syncthing (the default) but you can specify another name you like.

 Install Syncthing Windows Service: General Tab